cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/Training/EntityLinking/readme.md

 ###Training on HPC
 1. Get an HPC account, use git to pull the `MARIE_AND_BERT` repository.
 2. Create a folder called `NEL_Training_Marie_and_Bert`
-3. Copy and transfer all the files under  `MARIE_AND_BERT/Marie/EntityLinking` to  `NEL_Training_Marie_and_Bert`, including the `/data` subfolder created in data prepration.
+3. Copy and transfer all the files under  `MARIE_AND_BERT/Marie/EntityLinking` to  `NEL_Training_Marie_and_Bert`.
 4. Copy and transfer all the files under `MARIE_AND_BERT/Training/EntityLinking` to  `NEL_Training_Marie_and_Bert`.
+5. Copy and transfer into `NEL_Training_Marie_and_Bert` the `/data` folder created in data preparation.
-5. Create a python virtual environment with `Python 3.8`
+6. Create a python virtual environment with `Python 3.8`
-6. Configure the batch file, the following section will give details on batch file for each step.
+7. Configure the batch file, the following section will give details on batch file for each step.
 When the environment is created, install the libraries using `MARIE_AND_BERT/requirements_linux.txt`.
-7. Submit the batch script
+8. Submit the batch script

 First Step (requires subsequent run of two separate python scripts):